 7. Don’t guide your baby’s hands, nor help or rush him.

 Some babies can be discouraged from trying foods if parents (or others) interfere with their experience and make them feel self-conscious or under pressure.
 Try not to pay too much attention to your baby while he’s eating.
 Even though you may be eager to watch closely, he won’t feel comfortable being stared at.
 Just treat him like any other meal companion.
 Do not rush him, wipe his face mid-meal, start cleaning up mid-meal, praise or scold attempts at eating, or help him get food in his mouth.
 Let him do his thing!
 (Do not interfere unless he is actually choking, not simply gagging.)

 In sum, mealtimes with your baby should be a normal, enjoyable, everyday activity.
-All that he needs to develop skills and confidence is your quiet support and the rewards of handling and eating food.
+All he needs to develop skills and confidence is your quiet support and the rewards of handling and eating food.
 Try to eat with him and include him whenever possible, offering him plenty of opportunities to imitate you, practice his new skills, and enjoy social mealtimes.

 Many babies eat very little for the first few months, as they are just exploring food with their lips and tongue; they won’t chew or swallow much.
 They are still learning how to do it.
 (For my son, this was true for the first month or so, and then his intake really ramped up!)
 As your baby discovers that food tastes good, he will begin to chew and then swallow.
 He will figure it out in his own time.